drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_13.md

 # OR 3: Lesson Plan Lecture 13
-## Infinitely repeated games
+## Evolutionary game theory 2

 ### Aims of lecture

-At the end of this lecture students will be to:
+At the end of this lecture students will be able to:

-- Calculate payoffs in infinetly repeated games;
-- Analyse equilibrium behaviour in infinitely repeated games;
-- Identify subgame equilibria in infinitely repeared games;
+- Describe the connection between Nash Equilibria and ESS;
+- Obtain ESS and solve games against the field.

 ### Timeline

 #### Before the lecture

-- NA?
-- Video about infinetely repeated games?
+- Online set of games?
+Quiz??

 #### During the lecture

 - 0:5 mins

-    - VK: Recap
+    - VK: Recap.
-    - Students: Listen
+    - Students: Listen.

-- 5:10 mins
+- 5:15 mins

-    - VK: Discussion about effects of inifintely repeating games.
+    - VK: Discuss results from quiz about connection between ESS and NE.
     - Students: Participate.

-- 10:20 mins
+- 15:30 mins

-    - VK: Lecture on calculating payoffs in infinitely repeated games.
+    - VK: Lecture on connection between ESS and NE.
-    - Students: Listen
+    - Students: Listen (recieve chocolat)

-- 20:35 mins
+- 30:35 mins

-    - VK: Lecture on equilibrium behaviour and subgame equilibrium in infinitely repeated games
+    - VK: Group activity about playing against the field.
-    - Students: Listen
+    - Students: Participate

 - 35:45 mins

-    - VK: Lecture on applications of infinitely repeated games.
+    - VK: Lecture on playing against the field.
     - Students: Listen

 - 45:50 mins